NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 ![](https://github.com/NVIDIA-Omniverse/kit-extension-sample-csv-reader/raw/main/tutorial/images/logo.png)

-# Create One CVS Reader with Omniverse Kit Extensions
+# Create a CVS Reader with Omniverse Kit Extensions

 **CSV** File, or **C**omma **S**eparated **V**alues, is the simplest form for storing data/information separated by commas.
 You can learn more about them in this [Wikipedia article](https://en.wikipedia.org/wiki/Comma-separated_values).
 CSV files are commonly used to exchange data of various type and are broadly used.
 For example:

 - the position of radio antennas and their types spread accross one town/region
-- the position of hotels in Paris and their grade,
+- the position of hotels in Paris and their grade

-In this case the CSV file contains X,Y,Z information about the position of some elements to be placed in a 3D environment, as well as a cluster column (representing some extra info), that will be used color the elements by group.
+In this case the CSV file contains X, Y, Z information about the position of some elements to be placed in a 3D environment, as well as a cluster column (representing some extra info), that will be used to color the elements by group.

 ## Learning Objectives

 In this guide, you learn how to:

 - Open a CSV file and read it
-- Place one shape at an X,Y,Z position given by the CSV File
+- Place a prim at an X, Y, Z position given by the CSV File
-- Create USD references for the shapes to save resources
+- Create USD references for the prims
-- Color the shapes based on data retrieved from the CSV file
+- Color the prims based on data retrieved from the CSV file

 <p align="center">
     <img width=75% src="images/OV_CSVReader_WhatToExpect.png">